Laksh47/PR-Review-Buddy/README.md

 - run `npm install` to install modules

-- export env variables from terminal, for jira and slack API calls
+- export env variables from terminal, for jira and slack API calls.
+(Use Github secrets for this to work in Github Actions)

 ```
 export SLACK_TOKEN=xxx